JoinColony/colonyJS/packages/tokens/README.md

 import { getTokenClient } from '@colony/tokens';
 import { Tokens } from '@colony/core';

-const provider = new providers.JsonRpcProvider(ColonyRpcEndpoint.Gnosis);
+const provider = new providers.JsonRpcProvider(ColonyRpcEndpoint.ArbitrumOne);

 // Immediately executing async function
 (async function() {
-   // Pass in a Signer instead to do transactions const token = await getTokenClient(Tokens.Gnosis.CLNY, provider);
+   // Pass in a Signer instead to do transactions const token = await getTokenClient(Tokens.ArbitrumOne.CLNY, provider);
    // Only tokens deployed with Colony have the `locked()` method const tokenIsLocked = await token.locked();
 })();